GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Experiment

-Following the experiment, semi-structured group interviews were conducted to explore participants' reflections on the interaction and their psychological changes (RQ1).
-Those in the experimental condition additionally evaluated GroupEnvoy against its design rationales (RQ2).
+Following the experiment, semi-structured group interviews were conducted to explore participants' psychological changes (RQ1).
+Each question was posed in sequence, with participants invited to respond in turn.
+Participants in the experimental condition additionally evaluated GroupEnvoy against its design rationales (RQ2).
 All sessions were audio-recorded with participants' consent and subsequently transcribed.